-- A. Prior to the transfer of ownership of an impounding structure the certificate holder shall notify the director Director in writing and the new owner shall file a transfer application notification on official the Department forms form (Transfer Notification for Certificate to Operate and Maintain a Virginia Regulated Impounding Structure from Past Owner to New Owner).
-The new owner may elect to continue the current existing operation and maintenance certificate for the remaining term or he may apply for a new certificate in accordance with 4VAC50-20-120 4VAC50-20-105.
-If the owner elects to continue the existing certificate, he shall amend the existing certificate application as necessary and shall certify to the director Director that he is aware of and will comply with all of the requirements and conditions of the certificate. - B. The new owner's transfer notification shall include the following required information: - 1.
-Name and inventory number of structure; - 2.
-New owner's name and contact information, including mailing address and telephone numbers; - 3.
-Past owner's name; - 4.
-New owner's certification of compliance with permit or certificate with all said terms and conditions; and - 5.
-Contact information updates for Emergency Action Plan or Emergency Preparedness Plan.
+- A. Prior to the transfer of ownership of an impounding structure the certificate holder shall notify the director Director in writing and the new owner shall file a transfer application transfer notification with the Department on official forms.
+A form for the transfer notification will be available from the Department (Transfer of Impounding Structure Notification from Past Owner to New Owner).
+The new owner may elect to continue the eurrent existing operation and maintenance certificate for the remaining term or he may apply for a new certificate in accordance with 4VAC50-20-120 4VAC50-20-105.
+If the owner elects to continue the existing certificate, he shall amend the existing certificate application as necessary and shall certify to the director Director that he is aware of and will comply with all of the requirements and conditions of the certificate. - B. The Transfer Notification shall include the following required information: